 Medical imaging professionals serve a vital role as part of a healthcare team – they provide images of the internal structures of the body that are used to confirm or rule out a medical diagnosis, monitor patient progress, or provide medical screening information.
 You will find coursework focused on human anatomy, imaging technology, medical ethics and patient care, with the option to develop your skills in several specialized areas.

 Bachelor of Science in Medical Imaging Sciences awarded jointly with Rutgers University School of Health Related Professions (Rutgers-SHRP – Scotch Plains campus).
-Students must complete specified degree requirements at Felician College before they can enter Rutgers-SHRP for their professional coursework.
+Students must complete specified degree requirements at Felician University before they can enter Rutgers-SHRP for their professional coursework.

 The program offers professional coursework, with eligibility for national certification and state licensure, where applicable, in the following areas of study:

 Cardiac Sonography - Cardiac sonography (also known as echocardiography) is the use of ultrasound imaging to view the cardiovascular anatomy in a non-invasive and pain free examination.
 This safe and convenient method of diagnosis allows the physician to assess the function of the heart in a dynamic way.

 Diagnostic Medical Sonography - The Diagnostic Medical Sonography Program covers both clinical and didactic instruction in abdominal, obstetrical, gynecological and neonatal neurosonography ultrasound.

 Nuclear Medicine Technology - Nuclear Medicine is a medical specialty that uses radioactive materials for the diagnosis and treatment of disease.
 They are specifically trained in radiation safety laboratory techniques, imaging procedures and the use of highly specialized equipment to assure the efficient daily operation of their facility.